 Layer 1: Provider-Level Prompt Caching

 The simplest layer required almost no custom code.
-Both Anthropic and OpenAI offer prompt caching that stores repeated input tokens—system prompts, static instructions, and frequently included context—and charges reduced rates when those tokens appear in subsequent requests.
+Both Anthropic and OpenAI offer prompt caching that stores repeated input tokens, system prompts, static instructions, and frequently included context, and charges reduced rates when those tokens appear in subsequent requests.
 Anthropic's implementation discounts cached input tokens by 90%.
+Note that since the March 2026 default TTL change, production deployments need to explicitly set ttl: 3600 on cache_control breakpoints to keep the 1-hour cache window, a single field that has cost teams 15-20x in monthly spend when missed.
 For the customer support service, the 1,200-token system prompt was identical across every request.
 Before prompt caching, those tokens cost full input price 28,000 times daily.
 After enabling prompt caching, the first request of each session paid full price, and every subsequent request that session paid 10% for those same tokens.
 The math was straightforward.
 At $3 per million input tokens, 1,200 tokens across 28,000 daily requests cost roughly $100/day just for system prompts.
 With 90% cached token discounts, that dropped to approximately $13/day.
 Across all three services, prompt caching alone reduced input token costs by about 40%.

 Layer 2: Exact-Match Response Caching